Daiquiri bar, restaurant coming to former Kansas City cantina space

 Thomas said Daiquiri District will be there until at least November, at which point the concept will negotiate with the landlord on whether to stay.

-Sauced closed its burger stand at 1881-B Main St. in the Crossroads last fall but teased a comeback.
-Owner Steven Blakley also owns elevated dining restaurant Triune.
+Blakley owns Sauced, a burger stand at 1881-B Main St. in the Crossroads that closed last fall but teased a comeback.
+Blakley also owns elevated dining restaurant Triune.
+The new spot will not feature any menu items from those two concepts, however.
+Blakley told The Star Sauced is working on a new location, and details are forthcoming.

 Brain Freeze, on the other hand, has been serving daiquiris across the metro (and beyond) for four years via a food truck and temporary stands.
 Thomas said he’s looking forward to serving customers on a regular basis.